facebookresearch/barlowtwins/README.md

 ### License

-This project is released under MIT License.
+This project is released under MIT License, which allows commercial use.
 See [LICENSE](LICENSE) for details.